LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 - The uploaded file can’t be over 5 MB.
 - While LivePerson temporarily stores exchanged files for the duration of the conversation, it does not store them permanently.
 - Exchanged content must obey LivePerson’s Terms & Conditions, and the brand itself is responsible for checking exchanged files for malicious content.
-- If the dialog flow requires that the consumer upload *multiple* files, each File Upload interaction must be followed by an Integration interaction, although you can reuse the File integration that gets called.
+- If the dialog flow requires that the consumer upload *multiple* files, you'll need to add a File Upload interaction for every file, and each interaction must be followed by an Integration interaction.
+You can certainly reuse the File integration that gets called.

     <img style="width:600px" src="img/ConvoBuilder/integrations_fileUpload3.png">